Kitura/kitura.dev/en/starter/leverageDocker.md

    `docker pull ibmcom/swift-ubuntu:latest`

-3. Create a Docker container using the `swift-ubuntu` image and mount the folder on your OS X system that contains the Kitura Swift package you are working on:
+3. Create a Docker container using the `swift-ubuntu` image and mount the folder on your macOS system that contains the Kitura Swift package you are working on:

    `docker run -i -t -v <absolute path to the swift package>:/root/<swift package name> ibmcom/swift-ubuntu:latest /bin/bash`